bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

 ![The echoserver Application](/assets/screenshot-2020-12-14-at-21.31.29.png)

 The central component is the custom resource `Application` which basically is a pointer to a git-repo containing code that can be rendered into Kubernetes manifests.
-You may specify branch or tag, path, whether it should be automatically synced, inject parameters etc. See the doc (which is excellent btw) for an example showing all the knobs (https://argoproj.github.io/argo-cd/operator-manual/application.yaml)).
+You may specify branch/tag, path, whether it should be automatically synced, inject parameters etc. See the doc (which is excellent btw) for an example showing all the knobs (https://argoproj.github.io/argo-cd/operator-manual/application.yaml)).

 ## Deployment orchestration